- My Top 3 Pick:

 To protect your feet and provide them the support they need, you need best shoes for deadlifts.

-This is why to protect your feet from immense pressure of the bar that will fall on it, we wear different type of shoes, specially designed to help and support our body but most importantly support our feet.
+This is why to protect your feet from immense pressure of the bar that will fall on it, we wear different type of shoes, specially designed to help and support our body but most importantly support our feet and it is important to get the pair of best deadlift shoes to keep from injuries.

 More importantly, Safety First!
 Your shoes will contribute a large portion of your safety-factor while deadlifting.
 I’m guessing one of the reasons why you deadlift is for health reasons – to be a strong and capable individual.
 That would be difficult to achieve after a serious injury put you out of lifting, or any exercise, for a while…

-Below are a list of the Top 7 Deadlifting Shoes in today’s market.
+Below are a list of the 7 best deadlift shoes in today’s market.
 Some specialize in specific things, but all will contribute to you being a better deadlifter.

 These shoes were specifically designed for deadlifting.
 For a specialty shoe, you can’t go wrong this this choice!
 The soles offer an anatomical last, to better fit the shape of your foot, as well as non-marking (gyms love this feature).
 In addition to being a high top, this shoe has two lateral straps – for an individual and precision fit.
 This shoe also has great side support, allowing you to spread your feet without the fear of rolling an ankle.
 This fabric and leather shoe is offered in a few different accent colors.
 If you’re willing to make the investment, these shoes won’t steer you wrong.